dynawo/dynawo/README.md

 #### Windows

 Download the zip of the distribution and unzip it somewhere.
-Then open either `Command Prompt` or `x64 Native Tools Command Prompt for VS2019` (to be able to use your own models) and use `cd` to go into the directory you previously unzip.
+Then open either `Command Prompt` or `x64 Native Tools Command Prompt for VS2019` (to be able to use your own models) and use `cd` to go into the directory you previously unzipped.
 You should see a `dynawo.cmd` file at the top of the folder.
 You can then launch a simulation with:

 ``` batch
 > dynawo --jobs-file testcases\IEEE14\IEEE14_BasicTestCases\IEEE14_LoadVariation\IEEE14.jobs